How to Assume a Role

 Before assuming a role, you must have a role trust configured that grants your user access to the assumable role.
 See How to Create a Role Trust for details.
 The user assuming the role must also have a policy attached with the iam.role.AssumeRole, iam.role.Read, and iam.assumedrole.Read actions.

-This guide explains how to assume a role using the Vultr API.
+Follow this guide to assume a role using the Vultr API or Terraform.

 1. Send a GET request to the List Roles endpoint to retrieve all roles in your organization.